pacphi/make-onboarding-suck-less/scripts/tanzu/aws/MESH.md

 ## Onboard clusters to TSM

-* Rinse-and-repeat these instructions for each cluster
+Rinse-and-repeat these instructions for each cluster
   * See [Onboard a Cluster to Tanzu Service Mesh ](https://docs.vmware.com/en/VMware-Tanzu-Service-Mesh/services/getting-started-guide/GUID-DE9746FD-8369-4B1E-922C-67CF4FB22D21.html)

+A visual montage...

 ![Navigate to Inventory](tsm-infra-1.png)